qcc-cs/qcc-cs.github.io/lectures/lec3.md

 <div id="rbutton-2-4-1" data-try="VM8omdoggyI0PcEj" data-ans=""></div>

-For more, please check [Are pointers and arrays equivalent in  C?](http://eli.thegreenplace.net/2009/10/21/are-pointers-and-arrays-equivalent-in-c).
+For more, please check [**Are pointers and arrays equivalent in  C?**](http://eli.thegreenplace.net/2009/10/21/are-pointers-and-arrays-equivalent-in-c).